ocore-framework/OCore/src/Samples/OCore.Samples.Tables/README.md

 - Order settled
     - Order

-# Exceptions
+## Exceptions

-- It is full, "Sorry sir and or madame, it is full"
+- Restaurant is full - "Sorry sir and or madame, it is full"
-- Insufficient funds, "You don't seem to be able to pay for yourself, you drunken bastard."
+- Insufficient funds - "You don't seem to be able to pay for yourself, you drunken bastard."